ajfdk/Fall2023_CSC403_Project/README.md

 - `Left mouse click` to make your choice during combat.
 - `I` - holding i on the keyboard shows the inventory screen.

+## Combat
+- `Attack` - You and the enemy attack for a random amount of damage.
+- `Deflect` - You have a random chance to deflect the enmeies attack right back at them.
+This could save or kill you.
+- `Heal` - You heal for a random amount of health.
+But, you give the enmy time to rest.
+- `Identify` - Identify the stats of the enemy.
+Beware, this may cost you.
+- `Difficulty` - Change the difficulty to normal, hard, or insane.

 ## FAQ
 1. How do I win the game?
     - Win fights against enemies and face the boss.